kasparsj/rails_language_select/README.md

 # Rails - Language Select

-Provides a simple helper to get an HTML select list of languages using the ISO 369 standard.
+Provides a simple helper to get a localised `<select>` of languages using the ISO 369 standard.

 Based on the code of https://github.com/stefanpenner/country_select